Blog

 These questions regularly spring to mind because everything is a transaction.
 Either a transaction of time (working 40 hours a week to get paid) or of money (spending to purchase a good or service; or investing to gain a future return).
 Consumers, employees and investors are all constantly weighing up what to do with their time and money based on whether outcomes align with their values and purpose.

-Purpose is therefore a very high motivator; something which companies should keep in mind considering that purpose-led companies significantly outperformed the S&P 500between 1996 and 2011.
+Purpose is therefore a very high motivator; something which companies should keep in mind considering that purpose-led companies significantly outperformed the S&P 500 between 1996 and 2011.
 However, the only way that companies can discern whether their purpose is resonating with key stakeholders is through collaboration between the finance department, and those of marketing and HR.

 The involvement of these departments is vital due to the nature of purpose – it is something which is said and only felt when action is taken.
 Marketing is the voice piece of a company, HR is in tune with how employees feel, and finance is able to understand data like no other.
 CFOs must therefore direct their teams to:

-• Discern from marketing and comms what exactly itis that they wish to project as the purpose of their company.
+• Discern from marketing and comms what exactly it is that they wish to project as the purpose of their company.
 They should also request data from various sources.
 This could include engagement stats on posts and pages which explicitly promote their purpose, and customer research surveys to understand whether target audiences are resonating with the chosen purpose of a company.

 • Regularly check in with HR staff on whether employees are feeling motivated.
 More importantly, they should seek to understand what is behind this sense of purpose.
 Surveys can reveal if it is due to wages, benefits or the company’s purpose.